Wolverine World Wide (NYSE:WWW) Releases FY 2022 Earnings Guidance

-Wolverine World Wide (NYSE:WWW – Get Rating) last released its earnings results on Wednesday, February 23rd.
-The textile maker reported $0.41 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.41.
-Wolverine World Wide had a negative net margin of 3.85% and a positive return on equity of 25.38%.
-The company had revenue of $635.60 million for the quarter, compared to analysts’ expectations of $630.07 million.
-During the same quarter in the previous year, the company earned $0.21 EPS.
-Wolverine World Wide’s revenue for the quarter was up 24.7% on a year-over-year basis.
-On average, research analysts forecast that Wolverine World Wide will post 2.1 EPS for the current year.
+Wolverine World Wide (NYSE:WWW – Get Rating) last issued its quarterly earnings data on Wednesday, February 23rd.
+The textile maker reported $0.41 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.41.
+The business had revenue of $635.60 million during the quarter, compared to analysts’ expectations of $630.07 million.
+Wolverine World Wide had a positive return on equity of 25.38% and a negative net margin of 3.85%.
+The company’s revenue for the quarter was up 24.7% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.21 EPS.
+As a group, equities analysts forecast that Wolverine World Wide will post 2.1 earnings per share for the current fiscal year.

-A number of brokerages have issued reports on WWW.
-Piper Sandler reduced their price target on shares of Wolverine World Wide from $34.00 to $28.00 and set a neutral rating on the stock in a report on Wednesday.
-Telsey Advisory Group reduced their price target on shares of Wolverine World Wide from $32.00 to $30.00 and set a market perform rating on the stock in a report on Thursday.
-Zacks Investment Research upgraded shares of Wolverine World Wide from a sell rating to a buy rating and set a $28.00 price target on the stock in a report on Thursday, January 13th.
-Seaport Res Ptn reiterated a neutral rating on shares of Wolverine World Wide in a report on Tuesday, January 18th.
-Finally, Robert W. Baird downgraded shares of Wolverine World Wide from an outperform rating to a neutral rating and reduced their target price for the stock from $45.00 to $33.00 in a report on Tuesday, January 4th.
-Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $37.67.
+Several brokerages have recently issued reports on WWW.
+Zacks Investment Research raised Wolverine World Wide from a sell rating to a buy rating and set a $28.00 price objective for the company in a report on Thursday, January 13th.
+B. Riley decreased their price objective on Wolverine World Wide from $37.00 to $35.00 in a report on Thursday, February 24th.
+Telsey Advisory Group cut their price target on Wolverine World Wide from $32.00 to $30.00 and set a market perform rating for the company in a research note on Thursday, February 24th.
+Robert W. Baird lowered Wolverine World Wide from an outperform rating to a neutral rating and cut their price target for the company from $45.00 to $33.00 in a research note on Tuesday, January 4th.
+Finally, Seaport Res Ptn restated a neutral rating on shares of Wolverine World Wide in a research note on Tuesday, January 18th.
+Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $37.67.

+In other Wolverine World Wide news, Director Brenda J. Lauderback sold 4,975 shares of the business’s stock in a transaction that occurred on Monday, February 28th.
+The stock was sold at an average price of $23.34, for a total transaction of $116,116.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+4.73% of the stock is currently owned by insiders.

 Wolverine World Wide Company Profile (Get Rating)